linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

 1. On the Movie interface, press **Ctrl** + ![Right](icon/Right.svg) on the keyboard to speed up the film playback.
 2. Press **Ctrl** + ![Left](icon/Left.svg) on the keyboard to speed down the film playback.
-3. If you want to restore the original play speed, press **R** on the keyboard.
+3. If you want to restore to the original play speed, press **R** on the keyboard.

 >![notes](icon/notes.svg)Notes: Speed up/down is relative to the original play speed.
 The video playback speed increases/decreases by 0.1 times in default mode each time when it is sped up/down.
 Press and hold **Ctrl **+ ![Right](icon/Right.svg) or ![Left](icon/Left.svg) on the keyboard and the playback speed will increase or decrease.
 The maximum playback speed is 2 times faster than the original speed and the minimum playback speed is 10 times slower than the original speed.